Learning History and Smashing Misconceptions by Visiting Washington Crossing Historic Park

 Washington Crossing Historic Park

-Cost: Bowman’s Hill Tower, Thompson-Neely House, and Guided Tours: $6 each or $11 for all three.
+Cost: Bowman’s Hill Tower, Thompson-Neely House, and Guided Tours: $7 each

 Address: 1112 River Road